 Online and mobile dating is pretty much the fastest way to meet lesbian singles in your area.
 In a niche environment, you don’t have to play guessing games or waste time chatting up unavailable women.
 As Zara Barrie said in an article on Elite Daily, “With the great lack of queer spaces, if you want to get laid, you need to swallow your pride and swipe left and right.”

 A generic dating profile will quickly and consistently sink your dating prospects.
 Women’s eyes glaze over common adjectives like “fun-loving” and “generous.”
 It’s just filler and not very personalized.
 We all love fun, OK?
 What lesbian daters are looking for is specifics — showing, not telling.

 Instead of saying you like fun, for example, describe the fun things you like.
-“I light up the dance floor at the club and in my kitchen” is much more interesting than a dull list of traits.
+“I light up the dance floor at the club and in my kitchen” is much more interesting than a dull list of traits or hobbies.